Pre-Suasion Summary: 10 Best Lessons from Robert Cialdini

-Notice that it’s not about arguing with people that your price is fair.
-Instead, you put a large price in your customer’s mind at the beginning, which makes your real price feel small IN COMPARISON.
-This means that what you do BEFORE you show your price to customers has a huge impact on how they perceive your price.
-That’s the power of Pre-suasion.
+Price anchoring is just one example of we you can set up a certain psychological frame in people’s minds.
+Notice none of these techniques involve arguing with people that the price is fair.
+Instead, when you put a large price in your customer’s mind at the beginning, it automatically makes your real price feel small BY COMPARISON.
+So what you do BEFORE you show your price to customers can have a huge impact on how they perceive your price.
+These have been just a couple examples to demonstrate the power of Pre-suasion.

-“Nothing in life is as important as you think it is while you are thinking about it.”
+“Nothing in life is as important as you think it is, while you are thinking about it.”Daniel Kahneman

-“Nothing in life is as important as you think it is while you are thinking about it.”
+“Nothing in life is as important as you think it is, while you are thinking about it.”Daniel Kahneman

 The central tenet of agenda-setting theory is that the media rarely produce change directly, by presenting compelling evidence that sweeps an audience to new positions; they are much more likely to persuade indirectly, by giving selected issues and facts better coverage than other issues and facts.

-If an issue is being given a lot of attention and coverage, then people will automatically assume that it’s important.
-Other issues sort of fade into the background.
+But what the media CAN do is change what issue is getting the most attention.
+They can at least control what is being talked about.
+And so if an issue is being given a lot of attention and coverage, then people will automatically assume it’s important.
+The other issues sort of fade into the background and are forgotten.